 You can now access full text articles from research journals published by CSIR-NISCAIR!
-Full text facility is provided for all eighteen research journals viz.
-ALIS, BVAAP, IJBB, IJBT, IJCA, IJCB, IJCT, IJEB, IJEMS, IJFTR, IJMS, IJNPR, IJPAP, IJRSP, IJTK, JIPR, JSIR & JST.
+Full text facility is provided for all nineteen research journals viz.
+ALIS, AIR, BVAAP, IJBB, IJBT, IJCA, IJCB, IJCT, IJEB, IJEMS, IJFTR, IJMS, IJNPR, IJPAP, IJRSP, IJTK, JIPR, JSIR & JST.
 NOPR also hosts three Popular Science Magazines viz.
 Science Reporter (SR), Vigyan Pragati (VP) & Science Ki Duniya (SKD) and a Natural Products Repository (NPARR).

 The location of the State of Jammu and Kashmir represents a